electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

     <figcaption><h4>One screen Audi MMI touch on Audi Q4 e-tron</h4></figcaption>
 </figure>

+Audi Q4 e-tron 50 quattro have an option for Sonos sound system.
+Audi e-tron have an option for Bang & Olufsen.
+The Bang & Olufsen is a better sound system but probably not so much better that someone would choose model just based on this factor.

 ## Lights

 HD matrix is an option on both models.
 In addition, Q4 has some fabulous new daylight driving lights as an option where drivers can select a different design.
 For e-tron Digital HD Matrix also is available.

 We don't believe that exterior lights will be a deciding factor for many.

+## Noise insulation

+The Audi e-tron 55 has better noise insulation.
+Road noise is better damped on e-tron.
+This is one of the reason e-tron is much heavier.

 ## Standard equipment